 - Switching from EÜR → balance sheets: For this switch, you’ll have to prepare an opening balance sheet that accounts for all asset values, including inventory.
 You’ll also have to prepare a reconciliation statement, as the two methods of profit determination differ systematically.
 By doing so, you can avoid doubling certain transactions or missing them altogether.

 - Switching from balance sheets → EÜR: Here, you must prepare a closing balance sheet – your last ‘official’ balance sheet.
 A reconciliation statement is necessary here as well.

 A reconciliation calculation or statement (Übergangsergebnis, or Überleitungsrechnung) is used to determine any losses or profits that occur as a result of changing bookkeeping methods.
 Like switching between debit and actual taxation, there is always the danger that certain transactions are doubled or even completely overlooked in future profit calculations.
 While entrepreneurs who prepare balance sheets must immediately report receivables once an invoice is issued, those who submit EÜRs do not have to report the transaction until payment is actually received.

 Keep in mind, however, that once a switch is made, the new method must be practised for three years.
 Switching back earlier is not possible – even if you exceed or fall below the profit and revenue limits.

-EÜRs for small-scale entrepreneurs: How can I request small-scale entrepreneur status in Germany called Kleingewerberegelung?
+EÜRs for small-scale entrepreneurs: How can I get a small business status called the Kleingewerberegelung?

-You can request Kleinunternehmerregelung directly on your tax registration form that you receive after registering your trade.
+You can request Kleinunternehmerregelung (small business regulation) directly on your tax registration form that you receive after registering your trade.
 Simply check the appropriate box (line 7.3).
-Read more about the advantages and disadvantages of the Kleinunternehmerregelung in this German-language article here.